 In 1990, Brian L. Hinman and Jeffrey Rodman, formerly of PictureTel Corp, founded Polycom with a vision to transform the telecommunications landscape.
 The company announced itself in 1992 with the SoundStation, a revolutionary speakerphone that quickly became a commercial success.

-In the 1990s, Polycom expanded its business beyond speakerphones to include videoconferencing technologies and software for audio and visual collaboration.
+In the 1990s, Polycom expanded its business beyond speakerphones to include videoconferencing technologies and audio and visual collaboration software.
 Significant technological advances include the 1998 release of the ViewStation videoconferencing system and the 2006 introduction of the ViaVideo indoor telepresence system.

 Six years after its founding, in 1996, Polycom decided to go public.
 This move catalyzed the company’s growth to become a leader in conference call devices, video conferencing equipment, and various collaboration services.

 In 2018, Polycom was acquired by Plantronics for $2 billion.
-The following year, the combined company, named Poly, adopted a new corporate identity.
+The combined company, Poly, adopted a new corporate identity the following year.
 In 2022, HP Inc. announced plans to acquire Polycom for $1.7 billion to strengthen its suite of solutions for hybrid work environments.

 Polycom has set new standards in the telecommunications industry with its innovative conferencing and video conferencing products, ultimately becoming a valuable acquisition for major companies such as Plantronics and HP Inc.